revaturelabs/interviewquestions/Python/Python-Exception Handling/Exception Handling.md

 ---

-5.Can you tell me different types of Built-in Exceptions?
+5.What are the different types of Built-in Exceptions?

 <details><summary><b>Show Answer </b></summary>